 Variables beginning with underscore used to be forced into package main, but we decided it was more useful for package writers to be able to use leading underscore to indicate private variables and method names.
 However, variables and functions named with a single , such as \$ and sub , are still forced into the package main.
-See also "Technical Note on the Syntax of Variable Names" in perlvar.
+See also "The Syntax of Variable Names" in perlvar.